 Topically, unions have campaigned on the Right to Rest - a direct response to the harms of the ‘always on’ digital reality of previous times.
 A much more balanced relation between work life and private life has been re-established.

 To do all of the above, our union 2030 has undergone significant internal changes.
 All staff have been trained so they are aware of the potentials and pitfalls of digital technologies.
 Unions have mainstreamed across the organisation how to critically tap into the use of responsible digital technologies in organising, campaigning, member services and policy advocacy.
-The union movement has moved away from using digital systems in the cloud owned by large multinational corporations and instead have built their systems around the decentralised web.
-Here unions nationally and internationally have built an ecosystem of protected servers that enable safe file storage, email systems and communication tools that ensure no company has access to their information.
+The union movement has moved away from using digital systems in the cloud owned by large multinational corporations and instead have built their own systems around the decentralised web.
+Here unions nationally and internationally have built an ecosystem of protected servers that enable safe file storage, email systems and communication tools that ensure no private company has access to their information.
 This in turn has curbed union busting by removing corporate knowledge of union actions and strategies.

 Unions 2030 have jointly developed digital tools and systems that have their members’ privacy at heart.
 By avoiding third party data snooping and protecting members’ rights, the unions are showing the world that the convenience of digital technologies doesn’t have to come with a price: your integrity and privacy.

 Data analysts who specialise in analysing workers’ data in combination with other sustainably sourced data are widely available to the union movement.
 By having these competencies at hand, unions can turn data into information and from there into new knowledge.
-This knowledge is used by the DSS, the union leaders and organisers to swiftly and persuasively campaign for the workers’ benefit.
+This knowledge is used by the DigiReps, the union leaders and organisers to swiftly and persuasively campaign for the workers’ benefit.

-Membership data is stored securely in tailormade Membership Relation Management Systems.
+Membership data is stored securely in tailormade Membership Relationship Management Systems.
 These systems are used to ensure that members get the information they want and need.
 The unions 2030 have strict data governance policies in place with regards to what data is stored, for how long, who has access to it, and how it is secured.
-By building democratically governed worker data collectives, unions can truly benefit from the collective insights in the shared data from members.
+By building these democratically governed worker data collectives, unions can truly benefit from the collective insights in the shared data from members.
 Unions have established secure systems for sharing these insights with one another without sharing the individual datasets themselves.

-Members can instantaneously seek answers to questions about their rights and collective agreements through the union 2030 service bot that also can connect them swiftly to expert staff or a DSS.
+Members can instantaneously seek answers to questions about their rights and collective agreements through the union 2030 service bot that also can connect them swiftly to expert staff or a DigiRep.
 The union is present and accessible.
 Safe whistleblowing systems are in place that offer real time channels for members to report on workplace issues.